saheerb/ci-test/docs/index.md

    * See section "Enabling new device in LAVA"
 * Getting your physical board installed in Linaro's Cambridge Lab

-Once your device type is supported in LAVA, and the LAVA software deployed to the Lab, you are ready to request that your boards be installed in Linaro's Cambridge Lab.
+Once your device type is supported in LAVA, and the needed LAVA version is deployed to the Lab, you are ready to request that physical boards be installed in the Lab.

 ## Hardware Requirements